Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/07-Layout-Essentials/Readme.md

 An example is a UIImageView knows how big it should be based on the image it contains.
 A UILabel knows what size it should be based on the text it contains.

+The intrinsic content size of an item serves as input to autolayout.

 ### Constraint Priority
 Constraints on both the horizontal and vertical axis have a priority attached to them(1000 initially).
 The constraint priorty determine how important a constraint is in relation to other constraints; 1000 is a required constaint where 100 is low priority.